Attendees, please download the conference app for the most up-to-date program information, including session and event location information.

 Session G1: AAAE Frontline Leadership Training

-Join us to Learn about the AAAE Foundational Leadership Training and how to participate in the SWAAAE Cohort.
-This free virtual training is offered to all AAAE Members and designed for first time or front-line supervisors, targeting individuals who are stepping into their initial supervisory roles, often transitioning from being part of a team to leading one.
-These front-line leaders are responsible for managing and guiding the day-to-day activities of a group of employees.
-Learn how you can grow your professional network while improving your leadership skills.
-Note: Registration for the AAAE Training is recommended but not required prior to attending this session.
+Join us to learn about the AAAE Foundational Leadership Training and how to participate in the SWAAAE Cohort.
+This free virtual training is offered to all AAAE Members and designed for first time or front-line supervisors, targeting individuals who are stepping into their initial supervisory roles.
+Learn how you can grow your professional network while improving your leadership skills as part of this inaugural learning cohort!

-Moderator: Alice Bimrose, A.A.E., ACE, CAE, Executive Program Director (PSM Squared, Inc.)
+Moderator: Alice Bimrose, A.A.E., ACE, CAE, Executive Program Director, PSM Squared, Inc.

 3:45 pm to 4:30 pm